 SpaceIL Spaceship Project

-This year volunteers from the project for the first Israeli spaceship that will land on the moon lectures at the following schools: Tze'elon in Be'er Ya'akov, HaBiluim in Ramat Gan, Noam Mohaliver in Bnei Brak, Arnon, Aliyot and Mordei HaGeta'ot in Ramat Gan.
+This year, volunteers from the first Israeli spacecraft to land on the moon came to the following schools: Tze'elon in Be'er Ya'akov, HaBiluim in Ramat Gan, Noam Mohaliver in Bnei Brak, Arnon, Aliyot and Mordei HaGeta'ot in Ramat Gan.

 Here is a photo of Sivan Yitzhak, a volunteer from the spaceship project, during her lecture to 4th graders at Mordei HaGeta'ot school.

-The students were very interested in the lecture and asked many questions, which made clear that the found science and space study important:
+The students were very interested in the lecture and asked many questions, which made clear that they found science and space study important:

 -Is it possible to walk on the moon?